c14h19no2/sunvs/README.md

 ***DOI:** 10.5281/zenodo.4044779*

-***I am pleasure if you'd like to cite me as follows:** Wang, Ningkai.
+***I would be pleasure if you'd like to cite me as follows:** Wang, Ningkai.
 (2020). c14h19no2/SUNVS - A Surface-based Brain Network Viewer Toolbox.
 Zenodo. doi:10.5281/zenodo.4044779*

+Here is one exapmle output of this toolbox (titles and legends are added by Photoshop).
 ![Exapmle File](https://github.com/c14h19no2/SUNVS/blob/master/Example/draft/Example.png "Exapmle File")

 ## 绘图指引